GoateSo/LuauCollections/README.md

     end)
 end
 ```
+> Module exports a table of 2 values, the first being the LazyList constructor, the second being the object itself

 \*: wrapping the evaluation of the head in a function is rather useless due to lua strictly evaluating the value, at the moment, it is more for consistency with the tail, which is deferred via being wrapped in a function.

 Another feature of note is the requirement that the 2nd parameter of the function passed to "foldl" be treated as a function, this too is also useless, but kept in for consistency with "foldr".